jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 order: 1
 ---
 ### Version 0.7.0 - TBA
+- New Feature: BBoxDB can now be started in foreground
+- New Feature: BBoxDB can now be run in a Docker container

 ### Version 0.6.0 - 09.04.2018
 - New Feature: Implement key secondary index (closes #66)